tingT0929/Resumption-of-business/README.md

 The codes incorported all the scripts to reproduce the analysis in the paper.

 ### 2) Reporducibility
-- The different classes of counties were obtained by runing `clustering.R`.
+- The estimation of Susceptible individuals (S), unidentified infectious (I), self-healing without being confirmed (H), and confirmed cases for the Equation (1) in the paper by runing `Modeling_function.R`.
-- The singificant contributing factors related to increaning the mortiliay of COVID-19 were identified in different classes of counties by runing `var_glm.R`.
+- The simulation of resumption of busniess by runing `Resumption.R`.
+- The evaluation of resumptiong of busniess for each of four states (New York, New Jersey, Connecticut, and California) inadividually by running `NY.R`;`NJ.R`;`CT.R`; and `CA.R`.

 ----
 ## 3. Paper